Manuel Casanova

 Manuel F. Casanova is the SmartState Endowed Chair in Childhood Neurotherapeutics and a professor of Biomedical Sciences at the University of South Carolina School of Medicine Greenville.
 He is a former Gottfried and Gisela Kolb Endowed Chair in Outpatient Psychiatry and a Professor of Anatomical Sciences and Neurobiology at the University of Louisville.

-Casanova has four daughters: Cristina, Sabrina, Belinda, and Melina.
-Cristina Casanova Might is the Founder and President of the NGLY1 Foundation and the Executive Director at the Undiagnosed Diseases Network Foundation (UDNF).
+Casanova was born on July 20, 1953 in the Hato Rey sector of San Juan, Puerto Rico.
 He is married to Emily Casanova, a research assistant professor at the University of South Carolina School of Medicine Greenville who studies autism genetics, the evolution of susceptibility genes in rare disorders, and is a patient advocate for the Ehlers-Danlos community.
 His son-in-law is Matt Might, director of the Hugh Kaul Personalized Medicine Institute at the University of Alabama Birmingham.
 Casanova has a personal blog titled "Cortical Chauvinism".

 Education and early career

-Casanova earned his medical degree from the University of Puerto Rico.
+Casanova graduated from Colegio San Ignacio de Loyola in 1970.
+He earned a Bachelor of Science (Chemistry) from the University of Puerto Rico and his medical degree from the University of Puerto Rico School of Medicine.
 He then completed clinical and research fellowships at Johns Hopkins University School of Medicine, including three years in neuropathology, where he was in-charge of pediatric neuropathology, which was when his interest in developmental disorders of the brain arose.
 He subsequently helped establish two brain banks, the Johns Hopkins Brain Resource Center and the Brain Bank Unit of the Clinical Brains Disorders Branch at the National Institute of Mental Health (NIMH).

 Casanova spent several years as a deputy medical examiner for Washington, D.C., where he gained experience with the postmortem examination of sudden infant death syndrome and child abuse, which was when he began publishing extensively on postmortem techniques, including neuronal morphometry immunocytochemistry, neurochemistry, and autoradiography.
 He also worked as a consultant and was staff neuropathologist at Sinai Hospital in Maryland, the North Charles Hospital, and the D.C.
 General Hospital.
-He is also a former lieutenant commander in the US Public Health Service.
+Served from 1984 to 1990 reaching the rank of Mayor in the United States Army Reserve with the Army Medical Department Augmentation Detachment (FAAD) and the 100th Station Hospital.
+He is also a former lieutenant commander in the United States Public Health Service.
 After serving as a professor of psychiatry and neurology at the Medical College of Georgia, he subsequently joined the University of Louisville faculty.
 In June 2014, he moved to the University of South Carolina and the Greenville Health System.